Jarn/jarn.mkrelease/README.rst

 Use ``pip install jarn.mkrelease`` to install the ``mkrelease`` script.

-Since 4.4 mkrelease requires twine_ for register and upload operations.
-Twine may be installed as a global utility on the system PATH or into the same environment as jarn.mkrelease (``pip install twine``).
+Since version 4.4 mkrelease requires twine_ for register and upload operations.
+Twine may be installed as a global utility on the system PATH or into the same environment as jarn.mkrelease.
 [1]_

+Use ``pip install jarn.mkrelease[twine]`` to install mkrelease + twine.

 Usage
 =====